A Lifelong Tommie

 Olean was drafted by the Milwaukee Brewers in the 17th round of the 1999 amateur draft, and spent two seasons in their organization playing in Ogden, Helena, and Beloit (6-1, five saves, 3.50 ERA, one one-hitter).
 He also played one season with the St. Paul Saints.

 Olean still pitches in Minnesota amateur baseball with the Miesville Mudhens.
-He also served as Mudhens' team manager until 2009 and guided them to a 118-52 record and won a 2007 class B state championship.
+He also served as Mudhens' team manager until 2009 and guided them to a 118-52 record and won a 2007 class B state championships.
 Olean has managed multiple Division I players and former professionals in his time with the Mudhens.
 Olean is also a member of the Mudhens' board of directors and is involved in fundraising events, field improvement and maintenance, as well as player recruitment and retention.

 As an amateur player, Olean has won a Class A state championship with the now defunct Glynn Building Products team, and Class B state titles with the Mudhens in 2007 and 2016.
 Olean is a six-time all-tournament selection combining both class A and B appearances.